dhis2/academy-web-app-dev-2022/resources/UPDATE_TEMPLATE.md

 Please run:

-`git merge template/main --allow-unrelated-histories`
+`git merge upstream/main --allow-unrelated-histories`

 If you get merge conflicts, please resolve the conflicts on your code editor.

 And then run:

-`git push origin main `
+`git push origin main`

 Hopefully you'll get the latest updates on the template repository to your local machine!